Ebiz95/Humanoid-Robotics-Teleoperation-Hyoubert/README.md

 # Humanoid Robotics Teleoperation

+This project was conducted as a part of the course TIF160 Humanoid Robotics at Chalmers university of technology, Gothenburg, Sweden.

 ##           Hyoubert
 These are all the files used in the project Hyoubert, virtual reality teleoperation of hummanoid robot.